Signal flow and metering are essential components of mastering that help set your master up for success.

 1. Signal flow

-We are just going to dive straight in here and show you what we think is a good starting point for a digital mastering path in your DAW.
+We’re just going to dive straight in and show you what we think is a good starting point for a digital mastering path in your DAW.

-Source: This is your stereo track that you would like to master (or it could be stems, but stem mastering is a whole different ball game.)
+Source: This is your stereo track that you’d like to master (alternately it could be stems, but stem mastering is a whole different ball game).

-EQ: Your EQ can be placed here or not.
-You make the call.
-Some people place an EQ before and after the compressor as the compressor tends to color a signal.
-We will talk more about this next week.
+EQ: Your EQ can be placed here or not – you make the call.
+Some people place an EQ both before and after the compressor, as the compressor tends to color a signal (we’ll talk about this more in a future entry).
 But note, there is no gain reduction happening here.

-Compressor: Remember, mastering is about subtle touches and I recommend not more than 2dB of compression here.
-You wouldn’t want to hear the compression but feel it.
+Compressor: Remember, mastering is about subtle touches – you should avoid anything more than 2dB of compression at this stage.
+You want to feel the compression rather than hear it.

-Clipper: A clipper is a process of distorting your mix.
-Yes, you read it right, distort.
-The sad truth these days is, to reach commercial loudness, you would need to distort your mix.
-We will talk about this in the weeks to come.
+Clipper: Using a clipper is a process that distorts your mix.
+Yes, you read it right, distorts.
+The sad truth these days is, to reach commercial loudness, you need to distort your mix (we’ll revisit this later in the guide).

-Limiter: Similar to the compressor, any gain reduction of more than 3dB will sound unnatural.
-However, some may choose to be creative and want that “pumping” effect but it is generally recommended to keep gain reduction to a minimum.
-The trick to do that lies between the clipper and the limiter which we will cover next time.
+Limiter: Similar to the compressor, any gain reduction of more than 3 dB will sound unnatural.
+Although some may choose to produce a “pumping” effect for creative purposes, it’s generally recommended to keep gain reduction to a minimum.
+The trick to do that lies between the clipper and the limiter.

-This signal flow may not make any sense to some of you but it will soon become clearer as we get through this mastering guide.
+This signal flow may not make any sense to some of you, but it’ll soon become clearer as we go through this mastering guide.